Employee gets ticket in company car: Who pays?

 “The specific answer will depend in part on the laws of the state where the employee works,” says Janette Levey Frisch, Esq.
 “With that said, the general rule is if the ticket is against the company vehicle, the employer will usually have to pay the ticket.
 If the ticket is against the driver, then the employer generally will not be responsible for the ticket.”

 Thus, if Dave from marketing gets caught on a red-light camera while driving the company van, you will receive the ticket because the vehicle is registered to your business.
-Your organization will be responsible for payment.
-The same holds true for a parking violation.
+Your organization will pay the ticket.
+The same applies to a parking violation.

 Think you should just take the fee out of Dave’s next paycheck?
 Think again.